 }

-This script runs immediately to prevent a flash of unstyled light mode.
-The is:inline attribute ensures that Astro inlines the script into the HTML, allowing it to execute as early as possible.
+</script> This runs immediately and applies the correct theme before the page renders.
+The is:inline attribute tells Astro to inline the script directly into the HTML so it can execute as early as possible.

 If you're using Astro's page transitions (now ClientRouter), you'll also want to reapply dark mode after navigation swaps: